Pediatric Anesthesia Training in Senegal

 “People think babies and children are just miniature adults, but actually, they have their own set of problems that are unique,” said Mercy Ships volunteer anesthesiologist Dr. Sarah Kwok.

-Researchers estimate that 85% of children in low-income countries will require surgery before their 15th birthday.
+One study of four low-income countries suggested that 19% of children had a surgical need, and well over half of those needs were unmet.
 Many inadequately trained anesthesia providers are hesitant to treat children.
 And some anesthesiologists in the sub-Saharan region of Africa say that they don’t have the resources to provide basic anesthesia for a child under 5 years old.

 “There are so many children in sub-Saharan Africa.
 Up to 50% of the population are under the age of 15 years,” Dr. Sarah Kwok, Mercy Ships Volunteer Anesthesiologist said.
 “So, it’s really important that people are equipped and trained to deal with these unique situations and pediatric emergencies.”